Back to app

 5. Your team reviews and proofs internally; the client picks favourites.

-The next chapters walk each piece: Projects & event phases, Team & roles, Clients, Internal review, proofing & delivery, Reports, Branding & white-label, Marketing consent, and Billing & ownership.
+The next chapters walk each piece: Projects & event phases, Team & roles, Clients, Internal review, proofing & delivery, Reports & analytics, Branding & white-label, White-label & custom domains, Marketing consent, and Billing & ownership.